eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 ```

 In iceoryx we distinguish between different test levels.
 The most important are: Module tests and Integration tests.
-Module tests are basically Unit-tests where the focus is on class level with black-box testing.
+Module or unit tests are basically black box tests that test the public interface of a class.
-In integration tests multiple classes (e.g. mepoo config) are tested together.
+In integration tests the interaction of several classes is tested.
 The source code of the tests is placed into the folder `test` within the different iceoryx components.
 You can find there at least a folder `moduletests` and sometimes `integrationtests`.

-If you now want to create a new test you can place the sourcefile directly into the right folder.
-CMake will automatically detect the new file when doing a clean build and will add it to a executable.
+If you now want to create a new test, you can place the source file directly into the right folder.
+CMake will
+automatically detect the new file when doing a clean build and will add it to the corresponding executable.
 There is no need to add a gtest main function because we already provide it.
+Executables are created for every test
-For every test level are executables created, for example `posh_moduletests`.
+level, for example `posh_moduletests`.
 They are placed into the corresponding build folder (e.g. `iceoryx/build/posh/test/posh_moduletests`).

 If you want to execute only individual test cases, you can use these executables together with a filter command.
 Let's assume you want to execute only `ServiceDescription_test` from posh_moduletests: